Activities, Policies, and Queue

 The current prototype is centered on the MC's queue.

-• The player inspects Location facts, camp state, inventory, and nearby leads.
+- The player inspects Territory facts, camp state, inventory, and nearby leads.

 An overnight camp routine is the clearest example of the distinction.
 The player may think of "make camp for the night" as one composed plan, but the queue still executes atomic activities such as preparing shelter, setting a watch, treating immediate needs, resting, and breaking camp.